OpenZeppelin

 The rewards stated here are additive to any existing bug bounty programs hosted by projects that are currently using OpenZeppelin contracts.

-Bugs introduced by a release candidate version and reported during the review period - within three weeks of the version release in GitHub, will receive a 50% bonus.
+Bugs introduced by a release candidate version and reported during the review period, the dates for which will be declared by OpenZeppelin on each release, will receive a 50% bonus.

 Payouts are handled by the OpenZeppelin team directly and are denominated in USD.
 However, payouts are done in ETH or USDC.